Long Beach Wrongful Death Attorneys

 At The Law Firm of Joseph H. Low IV, we understand the enormous difficulties of experiencing death in the family.
 Our legal team will handle all financial and legal matters in your stead so you can focus on coping with your loved one's passing.
-For more information on your specific case, please call our Long Beach personal injury lawyers today at (562) 901-0840 for a free consultation.
-You can also call our toll-free number at (888) 454-5569.
+For more information on your specific case, please call our Long Beach personal injury lawyers today at (562) 901-0840 or toll-free at (888) 454-5569 for a free consultation.

 Wrongful Death Case Results

 Disclaimer: The case results mentioned on this page are not intended to be representative of usual results and not every result is typical or expected of every case.
 Each case is different and a prospective client's individual facts and circumstances may differ from the matter in which the results and the testimonials are provided.
 To discuss your case and the range of reasonable case values please contact The Law Firm of Joseph H. Low IV.

 The "next of kin" of the decedent will receive damages awarded in a wrongful death claim and they include spouses, domestic partners, children, parents or siblings, in order of priority.
 A claimant may recover the following in a successful case:

 - Other economic and noneconomic damages that result from the death of the decedent

 If there are multiple recipients of awarded damages, they must determine amongst themselves how the amount is divided; otherwise, another trial may be necessitated.